OP 67.01: Campus Mail Services

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policy and procedures for departmental and personal mailing services for the university.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Associate Vice President for Operations and the Senior Managing Director of Operations Division - Services with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed every two years after publication by the Associate Vice President for Operations and the Assistant Vice President and the Managing Director of Services for Operations with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 POLICY/PROCEDURE